RavenNevermore/MarioCards/README.md

 # Goal of the Game

-A player of mario cards can choose to pursue one of three paths to victory.
-If one of those victory contidions are met by one player, the **round of play** will be completed and the game ends.
+A player of Mario Cards can choose to pursue one of three paths to victory.
+If one of those victory conditions are met by one player, the **round of play** will be completed and the game ends.
 Any player that has reached at least one victory condition at this time, wins the game.

 * *Lone Survivor* - As soon as only one player is left with at least one life, that player wins.
 * *Runthrough* - As soon as a player has filled up his **level completion counter**, the game ends and that player wins at the end of the **last round**.